harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 ### 5. Sometimes You Need to Walk Away

 We're often told to persevere and prove ourselves.
-But staying in a toxic environment isn't brave; it's self-destructive.
+But staying in a toxic environment isn't brave.
+It's self-destructive.
 There's a difference between a challenging role that stretches your abilities and a toxic role that destroys your confidence.

 > Walking away isn't failure.
 It's recognizing that your mental health, your confidence, and your career trajectory are more valuable than any single job.
 Toxic environments are structural problems you can't fix individually.